 In her first bid for public office, she was elected to the Senate in 2010 with 60 percent of the vote.
 Kelly currently serves on the Armed Services, Budget, Commerce, Homeland Security and Governmental Affairs, and Small Business and Entrepreneurship Committees.
-She is Chair of the Armed Services Subcommittee on Readiness and the Commerce Subcommittee on Aviation Operations.
+She currently chairs the Armed Services Subcommittee on Readiness and the Commerce Subcommittee on Aviation Operations.

 Kelly's top priority is to get America's fiscal house in order.
 She has stood on principle to vote against bloated budget bills that have included money for programs we don't need and can't afford.
 She is a staunch advocate for common sense budget reforms, including a permanent ban on earmarks, a Balanced Budget Amendment, and strict spending caps.

 In her capacity as Chair of the Armed Services Subcommittee on Readiness, Kelly is well-positioned to highlight the national security value of the Portsmouth Naval Shipyard and the Pease Air National Guard Base.
 The panel's oversight responsibilities include military readiness, military construction, base realignment and closure, and industrial operations - including shipyards.

 Coming from a small business family, Kelly understands that decisions made in Washington have serious consequences for New Hampshire's small business economy.
 Having helped her husband launch a family landscaping and snow removal company, she knows that high taxes and burdensome federal regulations discourage investment and job creation.
 In the Senate, Kelly is a strong voice for lower taxes and a simplified tax code.
 She also supports legislation to eliminate burdensome federal requirements that tie up small business owners with unnecessary red tape.